 “My goal is to be able to live fully off passive income.
 In line with that, I’ll be converting some of the Delesign business sale proceeds to investments that provide positive cash flow – such as real estate and a few others.”

-Schumacher has already built and sold two businesses successfully and knows the characteristic buyers tend to look for – and it’s not just high MMR and low churn rate.
+Schumacher has already built and sold two businesses successfully and knows the characteristics buyers tend to look for – and it’s not just high MRR and low churn rate.

 “For most sellable businesses, they have to be delegated in a sense that the owner isn’t doing everything.
 A buyer doesn’t want to buy a job; they want to buy a business.
 And that business should be able to run without you.
 So make sure your business is growing, delegated and scalable.”